 Before revealing your NPS score to the entire team, you have to explain to them the significance of NPS to your organization.

-Your teammates should understand how and why NPS matters and know the significant benchmarking about your score along with that of your competitors too.
+Your teammates should understand how and why NPS matters and be aware of the significant benchmarking of your score, as well as that of your competitors.

 So have NPS reviews with your team regularly.
 Motivate them using NPS scores.